-Introduction to Literature 3 cr. hr.
+Introduction to Literature

 Students in this course read and discuss various forms of literature.
 The course is designed to develop student appreciation and understanding of drama, short stories, and poetry.
 Selections reflect different cultures and time periods throughout history with an emphasis on more modern writings.